sjanhunen/dokimazo/papers/one-question.rst

    Our hearts must be opened and filled in order for us to fulfill the purpose that God has for us.
 Asking Him to fill our open hearts really is the greatest thing we can pray for.

-Let's stop for a moment and ask a question.
-What does God really want?
-Why would God so patiently work with one nation for thousands of years despite their blindness and hard heart?
-What was He trying to accomplish in all of this?

-God wanted Israel was to be a light and an example to all other nations.
-Israel would be a living, breathing, walking, talking example of what God's heart looked like.
-God was going to use them to educate and teach the world, both through actions and words.

-But even though Israel failed in many ways due to the blindness of their heart, has God stopped teaching the nations with their example?
-Just look at what we have been learning through their example.
-If he can do this through failure, just imagine what He will be able to do when, one day, He puts a new heart and a new spirit in that nation.
-What will that look like?

-Let's go back to our question: What does God really want?

-Does God only work with one nation?
-Of course not.
-God's work with Israel was just one piece of a much bigger puzzle.
-The only reason Israel was above all other nations was to serve and teach.
-If you want to be first, you need to become the servant of all.
-God is and is planning to use Israel to minister to the world.

-But God is going to accomplish something similar but even bigger with all nations together without distinction when Christ is dwelling in their hearts.
-The heavenly rulers will look at a body formed from all nations with Christ as head and see the wisdom of God.

-Three things:

-1. Working on a purpose that involves all nations together without distinction.
-2. God is using these nations together to be an example and to teach.
-3. It all starts with the heart.

-Nations together:

-   [Eph 3:6 KJV] 6 That the Gentiles should be fellowheirs, and of the same body, and partakers of his promise in Christ by the gospel:

-Example to heavenly rulers:
+Has the blindness and hardness of the heart of Israel prevented God from moving forward in His purposes with the nations?
+Towards the end of his ministry, the Apostle Paul sheds some light on this in the book of Ephesians.

    [Eph 3:8-11 KJV] 8 Unto me, who am less than the least of all saints, is this grace given, that I should preach among the Gentiles the unsearchable riches of Christ; 9 And to make all [men] see what [is] the fellowship of the mystery, which from the beginning of the world hath been hid in God, who created all things by Jesus Christ: 10 To the intent that now unto the principalities and powers in heavenly [places] might be known by the church the manifold wisdom of God, 11 According to the eternal purpose which he purposed in Christ Jesus our Lord:

-This is how its going to happen:
+Throughout the book of Acts, Paul was focused on reaching the heart of the nation of Israel.
+Even when he was working with other nations, he was doing it as a way to ultimately reach Israel.
+What Paul is talking about here is specifically reaching the heart of all nations without distinction.
+This wasn't an afterthought of God.
+This was always His purpose from the beginning, but it was a hidden purpose.
+In His wisdom, God used the blindness of Israel as a way to bring this purpose to the forefront.

+What does Paul want everyone to see?
+The Fellowship of the Mystery.
+What is this fellowship.
+Paul goes on to immediately pray about this, and I believe he defines this fellowship in his prayer.

    [Eph 3:14-19 NKJV] 14 For this reason I bow my knees to the Father of our Lord Jesus Christ, 15 from whom the whole family in heaven and earth is named, 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, 17 that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what [is] the width and length and depth and height-- 19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

-The one act of Christ's ministry: wanting exactly what the Father wanted.
-This was more than the suffering of the Cross itself (think back to more than burnt offerings and sacrifices).

-God is calling people out of all nations to be a living, breathing, walking, talking example of what God's heart looks like.
+When we look at the word fellowship, it's natural to think of horizontal fellowship.
+Fellowship we have with fellow believers.
+But I think the fellowship being described here is a vertical fellowship: this is how God fellowships with us.
+It's Christ dwelling in our hearts.
+This isn't about knowing about the love of Christ with our mind, this is knowing the love of Christ at such a level that we want the same things He wants from our hearts.

+This fellowship isn't about the law of God being written in the heart of one nation, this is about Christ dwelling in the hearts of all nations.
+This isn't about one nation being an example to teach the other nations of the earth.
+This is about all nations together being an example and teaching the heavenly rulers and authorities about the wisdom of God.

-If we lose sight of this, we can end up adding to what God has said, or taking away from what He has said, or just organizing, soring, and raking what He has said.
-True Bible study isn't about any of those things.
-True Bible study is letting God fill our hearts and getting to know Him.
-In Corinthians, Paul says "If I understand all mysteries but don't have love, I am nothing".
+If we lose sight of the heart of the fellowship of the mystery, the traps of the Pharisee, the Saducee, and the Scribe don't lie far away.
+How easily we can end up adding to what God has said, or taking away from what He has said, or just organizing, soring, dividing, and raking what He has said.
+True Bible study is getting to know God at such a level that He fills our hearts.
+If we understand The Mystery and don't have love, we really are nothing, because the entire point of the Mystery is love.

 It's not what we do.
 It's not even how we do it.
 Really, it's why we do what we do.
 That's really getting to the heart of the matter.
 Christ dwelling in your heart is the best life and biggest witness you can possibly have.